-Beginning in May 2017, the Vermont State Police is implementing a new internship program, designed to provide a learning experience for college students interested in the police profession.
+Vermont State Police began implementing an internship program in 2017, designed to provide a learning experience for college students interested in the police profession.
 This program allows the Vermont State Police and the student to benefit from the shared experience.
 The internship is a selective educational opportunity that will provide a positive learning environment for interested college students who are enrolled in an accredited college or university, and to experience the various aspects and responsibilities of law enforcement while completing their studies.
 Students will learn about the Vermont State Police, our mission, special assignments, and various job functions.

 A. Must be at least 18 years of age;

 B. Enrolled as a junior or senior at an accredited college or university;

 C. If enrolled in a two year program, must be in their final year of study;

 D. Have a minimum of a 2.5 GPA;

 E. Recommendation by a faculty advisor;

 F. Interested in a career in law enforcement;

 G. Able to work a minimum of 10 hours per week;

 H. Clear a criminal history check and background investigation;